 How do you apply?

 The SBA itself doesn’t lend you the money, they just “back” the loan that the lender provides.
 You will get the loan directly from Business Impact NW or other SBA-approved lenders offering the loan.

 You are encouraged to apply early as there is a funding cap for this program.
-You have until June 30 to submit an application.
+Deadline to apply is August 5th with all documents submitted.